Introduction to Business Dispute Arbitration

 - Flexibility: Parties can select arbitrators with specific expertise relevant to their dispute, and tailor procedures to their needs.

-- Preservation of Business Relationships: The informal nature and collaborative approach inherent in arbitration help maintain ongoing commercial relationships, vital in a dynamic city with diverse industries.
+- Preservation of Business Relationships: The informal nature and collaborative approach inherent in arbitration help maintain ongoing commercial relationships, vital in a dynamic city at a local employer.

 These benefits align with Aaron MacIntyre's Virtue Ethics in Law, emphasizing practical virtues such as fairness, pragmatism, and the pursuit of justice through community practices rather than abstract principles.